*This article was last updated on April 22, 2020.

 Enroll in a pregnancy support program

 Depending on where your employees choose to deliver, the hospital, clinic or birthing center may have pregnancy programs or free educational classes.
 Insurance providers may offer pregnancy programs, too.
-Link up your employees with information from March of Dimes External Site or the Office on Women's Health External Site to locate other easy-to-access digital and local resources.
+Connect your employees with information from March of Dimes External Site or the Office on Women's Health External Site to locate other easy-to-access digital and local resources.

 Understand breastfeeding benefits